AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-install-the-mobile-sdk.md

 ### Create the Podfile

-If you have previously used Launch in websites, one of the first things you will notice is that there is a lot more information in this modal than for web Launch properties.
+If you have previously used Launch in websites, one of the first things you will notice is that there is a lot more information in this modal than for web properties.

 The Adobe Mobile SDK for iOS uses the CocoaPods to manage dependencies between its various components.
 If you don't already have [CocoaPods](https://cocoapods.org/) installed in your development environment, follow the installation instructions on their website.
-Also, if you haven't already downloaded the [Bus Booking app](assets/iOS_Standalone.zip), save it to your local machine and extract the zip archive to your desktop.
+Also, if you haven't already downloaded the [Bus Booking app](https://github.com/Adobe-Marketing-Cloud/busbooking-mobileapps), save it to your local machine and extract the zip archive to your desktop.

 **To create the Podfile**

 1. Change the operating system to `iOS`
 1. Open the `Terminal` Application on your Mac

-1. Navigate to the project folder where you saved the Bus Booking app (e.g. `cd Desktop/iOS_Standalone/BusDemoSwift/`)
+1. Navigate to the project folder where you saved the Bus Booking Swift app (e.g. `cd Desktop/busbooking-mobileapps/Swift/`)

    ![navigate to the project directory](images/ios/mobile-launch-install-goToProjectDirectory.png)